"Brevity is the soul of wit." - Lord Polonius from Shakespeare's Hamlet 1602

 "The average attention span in 2000, 12 seconds.
 The average attention span in 2012, 8 seconds. "

 Yet, people keep making pop and rock songs longer and longer!
 Ever since "Let it Be" by the Beatles and Queen's Bohemian Rhapsody, which BOTH were six minutes long, pop and rock musicians keep making songs over four, even five minutes!
 Is this counter-intuitive?
-Or just plain dumb?
+Or just plain, well, "Not smart"?

 No. This is NOT what I want!

-I think it's dumb.
+I think it's not very smart.
 Let me tell you why...

 (By the way, if I must be going to a commercial in, say, 1:40 from now, and I have to cover the time, will I play the 2:30 song and cut 50 seconds, or am I going to play the 5 minute song that has a 48 second intro?
 Easy call, isn't it?)